apichamp-solutions/apichamp-samples/contact-sync-api-hubspot-rest/README.md

 ## Endpoints

 1. `GET /contact`: This endpoint searches for a contact by email on hubspot and stores them in your database.
 Use a Hubspot Bearer Token for Authorization against the hubspot API.
+2. `GET /contact/sync`: Get all contacts from hubspot and sync them into the local database.
+Use a Hubspot Bearer Token for Authorization against the hubspot API.

 ## Data Source